puppetmaster886/react-recluting-exesice/README.md

 - GET https://jsonplaceholder.typicode.com/users — Retrieves a list of users.
 - GET https://jsonplaceholder.typicode.com/users/:id — Retrieves detailed information for a specific user.
 - GET https://jsonplaceholder.typicode.com/users/:id/posts — Retrieves the posts for a specific user.

+### Libraries Used

+- **MobX:** A simple and scalable state management library that makes it easy to share state between components.
+- **Material UI:** A React component library that provides pre-built components and styles for modern web applications.
+- **Material UI datagrid:** A customizable data grid component lot of features out of the box, for example sorting, filtering, pagination, etc.
+- **fuse.js:** A lightweight fuzzy-search library that enables fast and flexible search functionality.
+- **react-highlight-words:** A React component that highlights search terms within text content.

 ## License